Cedric-F/SkyUI/README.md

 Being no longer working on this module, I can no longer overview and guarantee an exact step by step guide, nor the availability of the tools used in the development and deployment process.

-Therefore, the whole process (from registration to deployment) is available here (https://docs.microsoft.com/fr-ca/skype-sdk/ucwa/unifiedcommunicationswebapi2_0)[here].
+Therefore, the whole process (from registration to deployment) is available [here](https://docs.microsoft.com/fr-ca/skype-sdk/ucwa/unifiedcommunicationswebapi2_0).

 ### Building the code